6 Best E-commerce Platforms of 2025: My Review

 2. Shopify Plus: Designed for enterprise high-growth, high-volume brands.

 I was lucky enough to test both these platforms in different scenarios.
 For small and medium businesses, I found Shopify to check all the right boxes.
 I loved their user interface back then, and I still love it now.
 And the biggest win for me?
 No coding is required for this tool's most basic setup.
+As per G2 Data, it is most popular with smaller businesses, where 80% of users are small businesses and 15% are mid-market.

 It was easy to set up a store and link up with third-party platforms to import dropshipping products.
 I also enjoy their impressive library of themes, which are not just pretty but also functional and optimized for mobile.
 I also appreciate the payment integration options on Shopify, which are straightforward to set up.